Assistant Secretary of Defense for International Security Affairs: Structure

-DASDs are appointed by the Secretary of Defense.
+DASDs are appointed by the secretary of defense.
 Some are appointed from civilian life, while others are career defense officials.
 Once at the DASD level, the latter are considered a part of the DoD Senior Executive Service.

-The ASD (ISA) is also supported by a Principal Deputy, or PDASD, who helps manage the day-to-day operations.
+The ASD (ISA) is also supported by a principal deputy, or PDASD, who helps manage the day-to-day operations.

-Principal Deputy Assistant Secretaries for International Security Affairs
+Principal deputy assistant secretaries for international security affairs

-Deputy Assistant Secretaries of Defense Reporting to the ASD (ISA)
+Deputy assistant secretaries of defense reporting to the ASD (ISA)

 The list below details the current and former DASDs in this office.